shpml/fundamentals/07_chapter/02_lesson.md

  $ git log
 ```

-Which will yield a list of entires that look like this:
+This will yield a list of entries that look like this:

 ```
 commit 6d33f525a09b9918f75188db164ea2722039830b